 Finally, to reinforce the nonparametric analysis, an individual model of relative contribution decision-making was developed.
-The coefficient estimates were consistent with previous literature as well as For instance, the all analyses herein. coefficient estimate on period was statistically significant and negative, indicating decay, while the coefficient estimates on lagged relative contribution and lagged relative deviation were positive and negative, respectively, as well statistically significant.
-Interestingly, the coefficient estimates on the full endowment and carryover treatment dummies were both negative and either statistically significant or very close to being so, results that agreed nonparametric analyses with the summarized above.
-Future research could investigate the carryover and full endowment treatments in greater depth.
-In contrast to the behavioral predictions, the carryover treatment generated greater total contributions and greater economic efficiency than full the endowment treatment, although these differences were not statistically significant.
-A rationale for this discrepancy may provide insight into the endowment distribution schemes most achieving capable of greater total and economic efficiency. contributions Additionally, the notion that economic efficiency and total contributions may be maximized by imposing mechanisms that take advantage of subject unfamiliarity is worth further consideration.
+The coefficient estimates were consistent with previous literature as well as all analyses herein.
+For instance, the coefficient estimate on period was statistically significant and negative, indicating decay, while the coefficient estimates on lagged relative contribution and lagged relative deviation were positive and negative, respectively, as well statistically significant.
+Interestingly, the coefficient estimates on the full endowment and carryover treatment dummies were both negative and either statistically significant or very close to being so, results that agreed with the nonparametric analyses summarized above.

+Despite the supportive results, there exists an abundance of possible avenues for future work on endowment distribution schemes and the role they play in affecting the opportunity for over-contribution.
+For instance, future research could investigate the carryover and full endowment treatments in greater depth.
+In contrast to the behavioral predictions, the carryover treatment generated greater total contributions and greater economic efficiency than the full endowment treatment, although these differences were not statistically significant.
+A rationale for this discrepancy may provide insight into the endowment distribution schemes most capable of achieving greater total contributions and economic efficiency.
+Additionally, the notion that economic efficiency and total contributions may be maximized by imposing mechanisms that take advantage of subject unfamiliarity is worth further consideration.